-Summary: The Northeast’s rugged glacial past is showcased by the stone walls that crisscross the region, binding home and hearth to the land.
+Summary: New England’s rugged glacial past is showcased by the stone walls that crisscross the region, binding home and hearth to the land.
 The glacial stones ground into the local soils over the centuries also provide a mineral backbone to this crisp dry white wine.
-Seyval Blanc, a hybrid grape varietal that has found a rich home in the Finger Lakes of NY, forms the basis of this wine.
+Seyval Blanc, a hybrid grape varietal that has found a rich home in New England, forms the basis of this wine.
 We add a small amount of aromatic grape varietals to enhance the floral character.

-Notes of dark pineapple, kiwi, honey, green apple, grapefruit, & grassy herbs grace the nose.
+Notes of dark pineapple, kiwi, honey, green apple, & grassy herbs grace the nose.
 The wine slides across the palate and lingers with a delightfully crisp mineral-laden finish.

 Food Pairing Suggestions:

 Delicious paired with teriyaki chicken, grilled shrimp, grilled bluefish, roast chicken, basil pestos, roasted artichokes, or a creamy soft cow’s milk cheese.

 Aging Potential: 2-3 years

 Vineyard: Coastal Vineyards, South Dartmouth, MA

 Varietal Composition: 95% Seyval blanc / 5 % Aromella

 Alcohol: 11.5% ABV